kubernetes-sigs/controller-runtime/designs/conditional-controllers.md

-The second goal of a solution for running controllers conditionally is addressed by creating a wrapper around a controller called a ConditionalController that within its Start() function, it polls the discovery doc for the existence of the watched object and starts/stops/restarts the underlying controller as necessary
+The second goal of a solution for running controllers conditionally is addressed by creating a wrapper around a controller called a ConditionalController that within its Start() function, polls the discovery doc for the existence of the watched object and starts/stops/restarts the underlying controller as necessary.

 The third goal of an ergonomic mechanism to use ConditionalControllers is a small modification to the controller builder to enable running a controller as a